dsi-clinic/the-clinic/slurm.md

   User INSERT_YOUR_CNET
   ProxyJump fe.ds
 ```
+Replace `INSERT_YOUR_CNET` with your CNET ID and `INSERT_PATH_TO_PRIVATE_KEY` with the path the key you previously created.
 This will map `fe.ds` to an ssh command to the listed hostname, with the listed user and private key, and using the listed identity file as your key. `ForwardAgent` set to yes means that any ssh keys added to your local agent will also be added to the remote machines ssh agent (so you can use your local ssh key for GitHub on the cluster, for example).
 The second block is for connecting directly to compute nodes.

+3. Save and close the file.

+### Part IV: Enable Authentication with SSH Keys

+For a remote machine: To use your private key to log in to a remote machine, it must have access to your public key.
+To do this you will have to add it to the `~/.ssh/authorized_keys` file on the remote machine.

+1. C

+1. Add public key to GitHub.
+SSH Keys can also be used for GitHub authentication.
+You can use the same ssh keys, or follow steps 1-2 again with a new ssh key and name.
+To give GitHub access to your public keys, go to [GitHub's ssh keys page](https://github.com/settings/keys).
+Click 'New SSH key'.
+Give it a name relating to the machine it is storeed on, like "windows laptop", or "linux desktop" and paste in the full contents of the public key.
+You can access the contents by typing `cat PATH_TO_PUBLIC_KEY` or, on Windows `type PATH_TO_PUBLIC_KEY`.

+#### Mac/Linux Instructions
+1. If on Mac/Linux, you can use `ssh-copy-id -i ~/.ssh/KEYNAME_HERE USERNAME@fe01.ds.uchicago.edu`, replacing `KEYNAME_HERE` with the name of the ssh key you would like to use and `USERNAME` with your CNET ID.
+2. You will be prompted for `USERNAME@fe01.ds.uchicago.edu`'s password.
+This will be your CNET password.

+#### Windows Instructions
+1. Copy your public key.
+Your public key is located in `PATH_TO_KEY.pub` where `PATH_TO_KEY` is the path you selected when you created your keys.
+If you accepted the defaults, it is in `C:\Users\WINDOWS_USERNAME\.ssh\id_ed25519.pub` where `WINDOWS_USERNAME` is your Windows username.
+You can print it in command prompt by typing `type C:\Users\WINDOWS_USERNAME\.ssh\id_ed25519.pub`.
+Copy the entire output.
+2. Now connect to the server.
+Do `ssh USERNAME@fe01.ds.uchicago.edu`.
+You'll have to type in your UChicago password.
+Your command prompt is now attached to the login node.
+The bottom left of your screen should say something like `USERNAME@fe01:~$`.
+3. Ensure there is an `.ssh` directory.
+Run `mkdir .ssh`.
+4. Add your public key to the list of authorized keys.
+Run `echo "PUBLIC_KEY_HERE" >> .ssh/authorized_keys`, replacing `PUBLIC_KEY_HERE` with the copied public key and maintaining the quotations. ctrl+v may not paste in your terminal.
+Try right clicking, ctrl+shift+v, and shift+insert.

-## VS Code
+## Step 3: Set up VS Code

 `Remote - SSH` is a VS Code extension that allows you to open a connection to a remote machine in VS Code.
 Traditionally, one would `ssh` in a terminal and be restriced to command-line text editors like Vim. `Remote - SSH` allows us to act like we are developing on our local machine as normal for the most part and has less of a learning curve.